narteche/QBDef/README.md

 outputs the QCIR format instance on terminal.

+The possible options are:

+* `-QCIR    [output_file]`: outputs a QCIR, if no output file is provided, it is printed in the standard output.
+* `-QDIMACS [output_file]`: outputs a QDIMACS, if no output file is provided, it is printed in the standard output.
+* `-non-prenex-QCIR [output_file]`: outputs a non-prenex QCIR.
+This feature is experimental.
+* `-internal`             : outputs a human-readable version of the internal representation of the QBF.
+* `-verbose`              : prints messages while parsing and processing the definition.

 # The formal language

 Formula family defintions are written in a formal language parsed by the generator, which then outputs an actual instance in a valid format for some values of the family's parameters.
 The `/examples` folder contains examples of formula families written in the formal language.
 A cheatsheet is also provided in the same forlder.

 # Contents of the repository

-The content of each folder is:

-* `/grammar`: grammar and formal versions of formulas.
-* `/progress_documentation`: documents containing information about the development of the project.
-* `/references`: some of the articles used for the documentation of the project.
+* `QBDeF.pyc`: Python script to run the tool.
+* `/examples`: definitions in the formal language; contains a brief introductory cheatsheet to the formal language.
-* `/src`: internal code and tools used for the development of the generators - to be added -.
+* `/src`: source code and development files.